 Before you start even placing in any UI elements and making the app pretty, you have to create the main interactable parts of the app.
 Using the wireframes and other documents that you created previously, create a simple version of each screen.
 For example, take your main facebook page.
 That page has a button that links you to your friends list, a button that links you to messenger, a button that links you to your notifications, a field that you can place words on to upload, and an upload button that posts what you wrote.
 A simplified page would just be a list of buttons, going from the top to bottom of the page, with just three generic buttons - friends, messenger, and upload - and then a line that you can place data on.
 You would be doing the same thing, but you would be making these simple screens using the wireframes as a reference.

 Once you create all of the pages with their elements, start programming the buttons so that they can lead to different screens (if they lead to different pages).
 Again, use the wireframes to achieve this.
-Once you get the transitions all photo-1540612597331-63c67ea382fcfigured out, start working on other special functionalities.
+Once you get the transitions all figured out, start working on other special functionalities.
 The aim of this is to try to develop the functionality of the app, so that you can get the main purpose of the app fully developed, while also seeing if some parts of the idea work well with that main part of the app.

 Playtest the app